 Responsible Hiking at Tre Cime di Lavaredo

-With so many visitors every year, and the temptation of Instagram never far away, it’s sadly rather common to see bad behaviour here and on other popular hikes in the Dolomites.
+Hiking Tre Cime di Laveredo is really popular.
+With so many visitors and the temptation of Instagram never far away, you’re probably going to witness some bad behaviour here and on other popular hikes in the Dolomites.

-Please always follow the signs and stay on the trails.
+Since you’re smart, I’m sure you don’t need me to tell you always to follow any signs and stay on the trails.
 Areas that are roped off and/or restricted are usually that way for a really good reason.
 A barrier isn’t an invitation to see how inventive you can be at getting over it!

 If you’re planning on flying your drone, please be respectful of other people and bear in mind that drones are viewed as a nuisance by many.
-If you know of any specific rules relating to droning in the Dolomites region then please let me know as I’ve found nothing but opinions!
+At this time, it seems that drones under 300g are not subject to any regulations, but please let me know if you have other information!

 Finally, although some of the prices can seem eye-wateringly high, it’s important to support local when you travel, so try to make sure that you’re staying, shopping and eating at local businesses.